SyedArmghanAhmad/SyedArmghanAhmad/README.md

-Here's a **warm, recruiter-friendly** GitHub README with your personality shining through:

 ```markdown
 # 👨💻 Hey there!
 I'm Armghan
 *A self-taught AI engineer who fell in love with LLMs and never looked back*